 A down payment of at least 20% will eliminate the need for PMI entirely.
-There are several other benefits that go along with larger down payments as well, making this a great option for those who can afford it.
+There are several other benefits that go along with larger down payments as well, such as a better loan rate, making this a great option for those who can afford it.

 One main disadvantage of LPMI is that the homeowner has little to no control over the price and provider.
 So when homeowners are responsible for their own PMI, shopping around for the best price becomes an option.

 A piggyback mortgage makes it possible to avoid PMI with a combination of loans.

 It’s important to understand the pros and cons of a piggyback mortgage before deciding on one as an alternative to LPMI to avoid potential financial pitfalls.